Refusal of work

 Refusal of work is behavior in which a person refuses regular employment.

 With or without a political or philosophical program, it has been practiced by various subcultures and individuals.
 It is frequently engaged in by those who critique the concept of work, and it has a long history.
 Radical political positions have openly advocated refusal of work.
 From within Marxism it has been advocated by Paul Lafargue and the Italian workerist/autonomists (e.g. Antonio Negri, Mario Tronti), the French ultra-left (e.g. Échanges et Mouvement); and within anarchism (especially Bob Black and the post-left anarchy tendency).

 Abolition of unfree labour

-International human rights law does not recognize the refusal of work or right not to work by itself except the right to strike.
-However the Abolition of Forced Labour Convention adopted by International Labour Organization in 1957 prohibits all forms of forced labour.
+The Abolition of Forced Labour Convention adopted by International Labour Organization in 1957 prohibits all forms of forced labour.

 Concerns over wage slavery

 Wage slavery refers to a situation where a person's livelihood depends on wages, especially when the dependence is total and immediate.
 It is a negatively connoted term used to draw an analogy between slavery and wage labor, and to highlight similarities between owning and employing a person.
 The term 'wage slavery' has been used to criticize economic exploitation and social stratification, with the former seen primarily as unequal bargaining power between labor and capital (particularly when workers are paid comparatively low wages, e.g. in sweatshops), and the latter as a lack of workers' self-management.
 The criticism of social stratification covers a wider range of employment choices bound by the pressures of a hierarchical social environment (i.e. working for a wage not only under threat of starvation or poverty, but also of social stigma or status diminution).

 Similarities between wage labor and slavery were noted at least as early as Cicero.
 Before the American Civil War, Southern defenders of African American slavery invoked the concept to favorably compare the condition of their slaves to workers in the North.
 With the advent of the Industrial Revolution, thinkers such as Proudhon and Marx elaborated the comparison between wage labor and slavery in the context of a critique of property not intended for active personal use.

 The introduction of wage labor in 18th century Britain was met with resistance—giving rise to the principles of syndicalism.
 Historically, some labor organizations and individual social activists, have espoused workers' self-management or worker cooperatives as possible alternatives to wage labor.